SJCaldwell/sjcaldwell.github.io/content/writing/data-parallelism-for-the-poor.md

 If I run the exact same code but on two different nodes without Remote Direct Memory Access (RDMA) it runs in about ~500ms.
 Worse still, but tolerable.

 We can keep extending that distance, just based on what we know about the internet.
 We're transferring on the order of 18MB with each all-reduce here.
-On the same node, with PCIe we've got a bandwidth of around ~10-25 Gbps.
+On the same node, with PCIe we've got a bandwidth of around ~32 GB/s.
 Latency will be short.
 On different nodes we've got to kick on the network stack which increases our overhead (thus the 500ms).
 Not so bad.

 But what if we don't _have_ nodes on the same rack?
 What if they're not even in the same data center?
 What if we don't _have_ a data center, and are instead sourcing compute from wherever we can get it?